hemakumar/TravelPlanner2.0/ReadMe.txt

 ***************************************************************************************************************************
 Open-Android-TravelPlanner
-Copyright © 2012
+Copyright ï¿½ 2012

-The Open-Android-TravelPlanner Group consists of:
+The Open-Android-TravelPlanner
-Hema Kumar
+Author@Hema Kumar

 This is our Open Android Travel Planner.
 It is built on the Android 2.2 Platform.